-You can’t set conditions on receiving safe harbor contributions.
-For example, you can’t say that plan participants have to be employed on the last day of the plan year or work at least 1,000 hours during the plan year.
+You can’t set conditions for receiving safe harbor contributions.
+For example, you can’t say that plan participants must be employed on the last day of the plan year or work at least 1,000 hours during the plan year.
 You can, though, have minimum age and service requirements to be eligible to participate in the plan.

-Before the start of each plan year, you have to give each eligible employee a notice of rights and obligations under the safe harbor plan.
+Before the start of each plan year, you must give each eligible employee a notice of rights and obligations under the safe harbor plan.
 Employees who will be eligible to participate during the year also need to get the notice.

 All safe harbor contributions are immediately 100% vested.

 Safe harbor contributions generally aren’t available for in-service withdrawals before age 59½.

 Plan documents must state if safe harbor or non-safe harbor testing will be used.
 Our retirement plan specialists will help customize your plan documents to best fit your situation.

 With COUNTRY Trust Bank as your service provider, you'll enjoy the added benefit of having our team of investment professionals invest the money for your employees' accounts.
 The people who select investments for your plan all hold, or are working to obtain, the Chartered Financial Analyst (CFA®) designation – considered the pinnacle of investment educational attainment – and/or have advanced business degrees.

 COUNTRY Financial® is the marketing name for the COUNTRY Financial family of affiliated companies (collectively, COUNTRY), which include COUNTRY Life Insurance Company®, COUNTRY Mutual Insurance Company®, and their respective subsidiaries, located in Bloomington, Illinois.